Statler: State-Maintaining Language Models for Embodied Reasoning

 \section{Related Work}

-\textbf{Language Understanding for Robotics } There is a large body of work on language understanding for robotic agents dating back several decades.
-A common approach involves symbol grounding~\citep{harnad90}, whereby words and phrases are mapped to symbols in the robot's world model.
-Early work~\citep{winograd71,macmahon06} relies upon hand-engineered rules to perform this mapping.
-More recent methods replace these rules with statistical models the parameters of which are trained on annotated corpora~\citep{kollar10, matuszek10, chen11, tellex11, matuszek12a, thomason15, howard14, misra16, thomason16, thomason18, shridhar18, paul18}.
-Other methods use neural network-based architectures to jointly reason over natural language utterances and the agent's (visual) observations of the scene~\citep{mei2016listen, Anderson2017VisionandLanguageNI, fried18, zhu20, Min2021FILMFI}.
+\textbf{Language Understanding for Robotics } A common approach for language understanding for robotic agents involves symbol grounding~\cite{harnad90}, whereby phrases are mapped to symbols in the robot's world model.
+Early work~\cite{winograd71,macmahon06} relies upon hand-engineered rules to perform this mapping.
+More recent methods replace these rules with statistical models the parameters of which are trained on annotated corpora~\cite{kollar10, matuszek10, chen11, tellex11, matuszek12a, thomason15, howard14, misra16, thomason16, thomason18, shridhar18, paul18}.
+Other methods use neural network-based architectures to jointly reason over natural language utterances and the agent's (visual) observations of the scene~\cite{mei2016listen, Anderson2017VisionandLanguageNI, fried18, zhu20, Min2021FILMFI}.

-\textbf{LLMs for Robotics } Since LLMs are trained with enormous Internet corpora, their infused common sense have shown to help in the domain of robotics in terms of high-level planning from natural language instructions~\citep{Ahn2022DoAI,Liang2022CodeAP,huang2022language,Ahn2022DoAI} for both object manipulation~\citep{wang2023programmatically,ren2023leveraging} and navigation tasks~\citep{majumdar2020improving,gadre2023cows,shah2023lm,Huang2022VisualLM}.
-Combining LLMs with expressive visual-language embeddings also enables impressive capabilities \citep{Shridhar2021CLIPortWA}.
-This has led to efforts to push for general multi-modality embodied models \citep{Zeng2022SocraticMC, driess2023palm}.
+\textbf{LLMs for Robotics } Since LLMs are trained with Internet-scale corpora, their infused common sense have shown to help in the domain of robotics in terms of high-level planning from natural language instructions~\cite{Ahn2022DoAI,Liang2022CodeAP,huang2022language} for both object manipulation~\cite{wang2023programmatically,ren2023leveraging} and navigation tasks~\cite{majumdar2020improving,gadre2023cows,shah2023lm,Huang2022VisualLM}.
+Combining LLMs with expressive visual-language embeddings also enables impressive capabilities \cite{Shridhar2021CLIPortWA}.
+This has led to efforts to push for general multi-modality embodied models \cite{Zeng2022SocraticMC, driess2023palm}.